Skip to content

 What they provide is the same (only different in being asynchronous).

-• A function to load a compiled catalog already in Runtime, given the loadID and the locale:
+• A function to load a catalog module, given the loadID and the locale:

 • Synchronous